guitarvydas/play/avoidif/doc/slides.md

 - hint: use a "lifting" pass to determine self's *id* before use, to help subsequent passes
 	- lifting pass does only 1 job: determine *self*'s id, emit that id before all other code
+	- computer performs declaration-before-use, programmers don't need to deal with this

 ---
 ### c.
 Step 3 Match Routing Use-Cases